-Soft Power Education funds and runs two pre-schools for 180 orphans and vulnerable children, often children of AIDS victims or just from desperately poor families.
-Buwenda and Kyabirwa pre-schools offer children a chance to be children for a few hours each day – learning the basics of being in a learning environment, developing their social skills and basic English language.
-The key focus of our pre-schools is that children learn through having fun!
+Soft Power Education funds and runs two pre-schools for 180 of the most vulnerable children living in Buwenda and Kyabirwa villages.
+Attending pre-school gives the children the chance to just be children for a few hours each morning.
+They learn how to behave in a learning environment, develop their social skills, make friends and begin speaking basic English language.
+We work to ensure that our pre-schoolers are able to pass the required exam to enter primary school, but the key focus of our pre-schools is that children learn best through having fun!